php-enqueue/enqueue-dev/docs/bundle/message_producer.md

 The producer has two types on send methods:

 * `sendEvent` - Message is sent to topic and many consumers can subscriber to it.
 It is "fire and forget" strategy.
+The even could be sent to "message bus" to other applications.
 * `sendCommand` - Message is to ONE exact consumer.
 It could be used as "fire and forget" or as RPC.
+The command message is always sent in scope of current application.

 ### Send event